SteadBytes/udacity-intro-to-cs/unit-4-index-data-structures/the-internet/networks.md

 ## Making a Network
 * Encoding and interpreting messages
+    * Internet (high-level): message-> bits -> electrons/photons 'along wire'.
 * Routing messages
+    * Internet: Routers 'figure out' next hop.
-* Rules for deciding who gets to use resources
+* Rules for deciding who gets to use resources.
-    * i.e. priority for certain people
+    * i.e. priority for certain people.
+    * Internet: Best effort service.
+        * No real rules overall.
+        * Each router along the network decides on its own which rules to apply.
+        * No guarantee a package will reach it's destination - package drops.

 ## Measuring a Network
 ### Latency